What you need to know

 The early 20’s are an important time in life for finding out who you are and gaining a lot of freedom.

 Nothing makes you feel more alive and free than traveling.
 After spending countless hours studying the world map, you find yourself standing right in the middle of it.
 Suddenly the world is a tangible place, and you realize that none of it is out of your reach.

+One unknown facts about me is that I used to struggle with self belief.
 Travel shows you how strong of a person you really are.

 Going through all the stages of planning a trip and then executing the plan, gives a deep feeling of self-fulfillment and confidence.
 You learn that you can do any task that you set your mind to.

 4. TEACHES YOU NOT TO STRESS OVER THE SMALL STUFF

 With my entire being, I hate cockroaches!
 Their disgusting shell of a body and the way their limbs swim in the air when they get flipped over like a turtle on its back makes my skin crawl.

 However, as I am writing this, there is a cockroach looking up at me from the floor.
 Why am I not freaking out?
 Well, because travel has taught me not to sweat the small stuff.